 The later tradition tells of Emerentiana, milk sister of Agnes, who opposed the despisers of the Christians who wanted to prevent Agnes’ burial.
 She held the wake.
 On the eighth night, she saw a circle of beautiful virgins, Agnes in a golden dress, the ring of her betrothal to Christ on her finger, a white lamb on her right.

-Agnes is usually represented with a lamb, long hair and a sword.
-She is the patron saint of virgins, fiancées, children, florists and gardeners, and of chastity.
+Saint Agnes is the patron saint of virgins, fiancées, children, florists and gardeners, and of chastity.
+She is usually represented with a lamb, long hair and a sword.